Rhaptos/cnxmobile/README.md

 cnxmobile
 =========

-Mobile site for Connexions using Deliverance
+Mobile site for OpenStax CNX using Deliverance

 Installation
 ------------